olavolav/uniplot/README.md

 tool that does not rely on graphics dependencies or works only in a Jupyter notebook.

 I use this all the time when transforming exploratory code to production Python code.

-Another use case is having plots as part of your validation tests - that way when something goes wrong, you get not only the error and backtrace but also plots that show you what the problem was.
+A common use case is having plots as part of your CI pipeline - that way whenever something goes wrong, you get not only the error and backtrace but also plots that show what the problem was.

 ## Features